cbotte21/chess-app/README.md

 Purpose: The purpose of this project is to provide an open source, easily accessible multiplayer chess game.
 This is done via multiple self scaling microservices.

-How I work: The entrypoint to the application is the client socket.
-Once connected, this allows user to make calls to all internal microservices, providing game functionality.

 How to deploy: Simple, build/deploy all the docker images, exposing the applicable port and setting the desired environment variables.

 Server communications: